Roman Kingdom: Servius Tullius

 Priscus was succeeded by his son-in-law Servius Tullius, Rome's second king of Etruscan birth, and the son of a slave.
 Like his father-in-law, Servius fought successful wars against the Etruscans.
 He used the booty to build the first wall all around the Seven Hills of Rome, the pomerium.
 He also reorganized the army.

 Servius Tullius instituted a new constitution, further developing the citizen classes.
 He instituted Rome's first census, which divided the population into five economic classes, and formed the Centuriate Assembly.
 He used the census to divide the population into four urban tribes based on location, thus establishing the Tribal Assembly.
 He also oversaw the construction of the Temple of Diana on the Aventine Hill.

-Servius’ reforms made a big change in Roman life: voting rights based on socio-economic status, favouring elites.
+Servius' reforms made a big change in Roman life: voting rights based on socio-economic status, favouring elites.
 However, over time, Servius increasingly favoured the poor in order to gain support from plebeians, often at the expense of patricians.
 After a 44-year reign, Servius was killed in a conspiracy by his daughter Tullia and her husband Lucius Tarquinius Superbus.

+In the 1st century AD, the emperor Claudius mentioned Mastarna, an Etruscan adventurer who became king of Rome after the death of his chief Caelius Vibenna; Claudius identified Mastarna with Servius Tullius.
+Mastarna and Caelius Vibenna are also depicted on the François Tomb, a painted tomb with Etruscan inscriptions usually dated to the 4th or 3rd century BC.
+Mastarna—whose name appears to be the Etruscan form of the Latin title magister 'leader'—may have become king of Rome in the time of the Tarquinii.
+Momigliano writes that Mastarna "is so different from the traditional Servius Tullius that it appears prudent to keep the two apart."